Economist: ‘Risks of a (water system) takeover are extremely high’ (April 13, 2017)

 Husing’s report, meanwhile, was financed by the Apple Valley Taxpayers Against Higher Water Fees — the group opposing Measure F — but Husing said the group was not allowed to edit his research, and he chose to release it independently.

-“Husing’s most dire conclusions are based on the maximum interest rate of 12 (percent),” Robinson said, “which he says himself is an ‘outside rate’ and that 8.25 (percent) would be unusually high, historically.”
+Robinson said, which he says himself is an ‘outside rate’ and that 8.25 (percent) would be unusually high, historically.

 Further, Assistant Town Manager Marc Puckett has said the town expects to pay far less, at a much lower interest rate, for Liberty’s water system than the $150 million Measure F suggests — something closer to the nearly $87 million assigned to the system in Missoula, Montana.